tilt-dev/tilt.specs/enable_disable_persistence.md

 ### Run one service, Enable from UI, Change Args

 1. Write a Tiltfile with services Paulie and Roberta
-2. Run `tilt up paulie` -> Paulie is enabled, Roberta is disabled.
+1. Run `tilt up paulie` -> Paulie is enabled, Roberta is disabled.
-4. Click "enable" on "Roberta" -> Paulie and Roberts is enabled.
+1. Click "enable" on "Roberta" -> Paulie and Roberta is enabled.
-5. Run `tilt args paulie` in a separate terminal. -> Tiltfile re-executes, Paulie and Roberta stay enabled.
+1. Run `tilt args paulie` in a separate terminal. -> Tiltfile re-executes, Paulie and Roberta stay enabled.
-6. Run `tilt args roberta` in a separate terminal. -> Tiltfile re-executes, Roberta is enabled, Paulie is disabled.
+1. Run `tilt args roberta` in a separate terminal. -> Tiltfile re-executes, Roberta is enabled, Paulie is disabled.

 Possible Principle:

+This is probably the most controversial - that calling 'tilt args project1` twice should persist the enabled/disabled state (because the args havne't changed).

+### set_enabled_resources() override

+1. Write a Tiltfile with services Paulie, Roberta, and Joe.
+The Tiltfile calls `set_enabled_resources(['paulie', 'roberta'])` on ALL inputs.
+1. Run `tilt up paulie` -> Paulie and Roberta are enabled, Joe is disabled.
+1. Click "disable" on "Paulie" -> Roberta is enabled.
+Paulie and Joe are disabled.
+1. Run ctrl-c, `tilt up paulie` -> Tilt restores previous state: Roberta is enabled.
+Paulie and Joe are disabled.
+1. Run ctrl-c, `tilt up joe` -> Tiltfile re-executes: Paulie and Roberta are enabled, Joe is disabled.

+Possible Principle:

+This is deliberatly an edge-case tickling case, but demonstrates the ways that `set_enabled_resources` can ignore what's passed on `tilt up`.

-Changing the tilt args wipes out any enabled/disabled services from the UI.
-But keeping the tilt args the same does nothing.
+Changing the `tilt up` args wipes out previous state.

 ## Possible Implementation